 Fersiwn Gymraeg ar gael yma.

-On Ramsey Island you’ll find choughs, guillemots, and the ever-elusive manx shearwater.
-Skomer Island, run by the wildlife trust, hosts an impressive 6,000 pairs of puffins during the peak nesting season of June and July.
-Further north, the South Stack Cliffs are home to puffins, razorbills, gulls and many more.
+On Ramsey Island you’ll find choughs, guillemots, and the ever-elusive Manx shearwater.
+Skomer Island, run by the Wildlife Trust of South and West Wales, hosts an impressive 6,000 pairs of puffins during the peak nesting season of June and July.
 Visiting these islands is a great chance to experience a variety of magnificent wildlife, but we must also be mindful of how vulnerable these creatures can be, to protect them for the future.

 Many of the most important seabird colonies thrive as they are on islands that naturally are free of mammalian ground predators.
 Their absence is crucial to the future conservation of our seabirds and other ground-nesting birds.
 Mammalian predators such as rats, mice, stoats, and minks have serious disastrous impacts on seabird colonies on islands through the predation of eggs, chicks, and adult birds.

-Numerous islands in the UK and in Wales have now been successfully cleared of pests, allowing seabird populations the chance to fight back.
+Numerous islands in Wales have now been successfully cleared of pests, allowing seabird populations the chance to fight back.
 However, the importance of biosecurity when visiting over the birdwatching season cannot be understated.
 With growing numbers of visitors to the islands in recent years, the risk of reintroduction of rats and mice has increased.
 Put simply - prevention is much better than cure.

 What is biosecurity?